 Exercise and healthy eating have lots of benefits beyond heart health that you probably already know about, like helping you lose weight and improving your mood.

 Statins have beneficial side effects as well.
-Research conducted at the University of Naples found that statins may have a positive effect on telomeres.
+A 2013 study found that statins may have a positive effect on telomeres.
 These are the pieces at the end of DNA that shorten as you age.
 This suggests that statins could help slow the aging process, but this needs more study.

 “The beneficial effects of statin drugs extend beyond the measured level of total cholesterol and other lipids such as triglycerides,” says Robert F. DeBusk, MD, professor emeritus of cardiovascular medicine at Stanford University.
 “The statin drugs markedly reduce LDL and triglycerides, while increasing levels of HDL or ‘good’ cholesterol.”